Twna-Jane/Load-Balancer-Distributed-System/README.md

 └── requirements.txt

 ```

+## Design Choices
+To implement the load balancer, Object-Oriented programming was applied.
+- The hashing mechanism was implemented as a class called `ConsistentHashRing`, which contained attributes such as the
+servers, slots, and virtual nodes to be created, and methods for implementing hashing and server allocation for a request.
+- The servers and load balancer are implemented as Flask web servers, comprising the endpoints required for request
+handling and load balancing operations.

+## Assumptions
+- The following assumptions were made in the load balancer implementation:
+1. Request IDs are generated randomly by the load balancer.
+2. The load balancer is the only point of entry to the internal network - Clients only interact directly with the load
+balance, which handles request to, and from servers dynamically.
+3. Server failure is detected through heartbeats.
+4. Scaling is done manually via API - Servers are added and removed through the load balancer's APIs, hence no automatic
+scaling is done.

 ## Testing the Project
 Postman, command-line tools like `cURL`, or Python scripts using the `requests` module can be used to perform tests